elizabethjmohr/ejmohr/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm a Ph.D. candidate at Montana State University studying biogeochemical cycling in streams and rivers.
-My dissertation research is focused on understanding controls on network-scale nutrient cycling by linking empirical data with models of water movement and biogeochemical cycling.
+My research is focused on understanding controls on network-scale nutrient cycling by linking empirical data with models of water movement and biogeochemical cycling.